 In short: my very stable and predictable life had become incredibly uncertain and unfamiliar in a short amount of time.

 This was a wakeup call.
 I certainly had a lot of internal issues to work out.
 I had been living by a set of implicit assumptions that I hadn't questioned in a long time.
 After much reflection, I listed them out and started reassessing them one-by-one.

 The unfamiliarity caused by all of these changes was surprisingly unsettling.
 For the first time in six years, nothing I did was status quo.
 My Redmond teammates were gone.
 I no longer had a guaranteed lunch crew or anybody to hang out with during the day.
-Sure, there were hundreds of Microsofties in my building, but I couldn’t bounce ideas off of any of them during the day because none of them had the context of my project.
-The Shanghai team wouldn’t be easily accessible until about 7pm.
+Sure, there were hundreds of Microsofties in my building, but I couldn't bounce ideas off of them during the day because none of them had the context of my project.
+The Shanghai team wouldn't be easily accessible until about 7pm.
 I would leave the office and go home only to realize there was no girlfriend to invite over for dinner.
-I had spent so much time with her for the previous one and a half years that I didn’t continue to cultivate friendships (amateur mistake).
+I had spent so much time with her for the previous one and a half years that I didn't continue to cultivate friendships (amateur mistake).
 In turn, I lost touch with a lot of previously important people in my life and no longer had countless social options each night of the week.
 I was effectively alone: I had no team; I had no girlfriend; I had very few friends.
-It’s like I had just moved to Seattle but without the excitement and optimism fueling my desire to explore a new city.
+It's like I had just moved to Seattle but without the excitement and optimism fueling my desire to explore a new city.
 I had battled the Seattle Freeze for years upon first moving here and was not looking forward to trying that again.